Board Member, Council for a Strong America; Contec Inc., Founder and CEO

 Contec is a manufacturer of wipes, pre-saturated wipes, disinfectants, and mopping systems used in cleanroom environments and in healthcare.
 Starting from zero, the company has seen sales growth in 34 of the 35 years it has been in business and has become the global leader in critical cleaning products for the pharmaceutical, biotech, and medical device industries.
 The company is also a leader in supplying critical cleaning products to the compounding pharmacy, the microelectronics industry and the US OEM automotive paint industry.
 Most recently, Contec has entered the professional cleaning market with a line of disposable microfiber cleaning products with an eye towards reducing healthcare acquired infections in hospitals.
 The company currently employs over 700 employees (500 in Spartanburg) with two manufacturing locations in Spartanburg SC, one in Suzhou China, and one in Ashington, UK.
-In all, Contec manufactures products on three different continents and has sales offices in 7 additional countries.
+In all, Contec manufactures products on three different continents and has sales offices in 12 countries

 In 1998 Jack received the Ernst & Young Entrepreneur of the Year Award for Upstate SC and in 2000 Jack received the Dr. Charles Townsend Award for Individual Achievement as part of the Innovation Technology Awards sponsored by Deloitte and Touche.
 In 2013 Jack received the Alan R. Willis Society of Service Award recognizing individuals for unselfish community service and leadership that makes a difference.
 Also, that year, McBride was recognized as one of South Carolina’s Ambassadors for Economic Development by Gov. Nikki Haley.
 In 2022, Jack was elected into the South Carolina Business Hall of Fame and recognized as an outstanding business leader.